Knowing how to practice singing safely and efficiently will make a massive difference to your vocal development.

 Having songs to study and perform regularly, helps to strengthen your voice and boost your confidence in your singing ability.

-Challenge yourself to pick, practice, polish, perform and post a song to YouTube or Instagram in 21 days!
+Challenge yourself to pick, practice, polish, perform and post a song to YouTube or Instagram in the next 7 – 30 days!

 No matter where you are on your vocal development journey, becoming a better singer (and staying good!) begins with more singing.